 The goal of creating a gauge swatch is to mimic the knitted fabric of your finished piece as closely as possible.
 This means paying close attention to the knitting instructions for your swatch.

-Then, when that’s done, you’ll need to block your knitting in the same manner in which you intend to block your project.
-Why is this important?
+Then, you should block your knitting in the same manner in which you intend to block your project.